-^{3.} Ethnic background refers to the original nationality of the head of the household's family on his (her) father's side.
-The head of the household obviously need not have lived in the country or region of his (her) ethnic background.
+3. Ethnic background refers to the original nationality of the head of the household's family on his (her) father's side.
+The country or region of his (her) ethnic background.
 Persons with an ethnic background classified in any one of the three below listed categories are of one or any combination of the following nationalities: Northwest European (Belgian, Danish, Dutch, English, French, German, Icelandic, Irish, Luxembourgeois, Norwegian, Scotch, Swedish, Swiss and Welsh); Central European (Austrian, Czech, Hungarian, Polish, Rumanian, Slovakian, and Slovene); and Southern European (Albanian, Bulgarian, Croatian, Greek, Italian, Macedonian, Portugese, Serbian, Spanish, Yugoslavian).